wckr/wckr.github.io/index.md

 $ vagrant up
 ```

 This could take a while on the first run as your local machine downloads the required files.
 Watch as the script ends, as an administrator or su password may be required.
+The first default container `wocker` will be running after the provision finishes successfully.

 ### 6. Visit following site in your browser